miallema/ESC/README.md

-# ESC
+# Website Classification for the Ecole des sciences criminelles, UNIL

-This repository contains the project for classifying websites in collaboration with ESC.
+This repository contains the project for classifying websites in collaboration with the ESC.
 It is an optional semester project in Data Science COM-508.

-The repository contains a slideshow, which describes the data pipeline, a folder containing figures, a folder containing the model and the source folder containing code.
-The source folder contains a jupyter notebook, which englobes the data pipeline.
-The helper functions are collected in two different files.
-The first related to data processing and the second to data modelling.
-The data is too large for github.
+## Dependencies
+- pandas 0.24.1
+- scikit-learn 0.20.2
+- numpy 1.15.4
+- pytorch 1.0.1
+- matplotlib 3.0.2
+- seaborn 0.9.0
+-jupyterlab 0.35.4

+## How to run
+- Install dependencies
+- put original google.json file in folder /data/
+- Open and run /src/webshop_classification.ipynb
+- /data/labelled_unique.csv can be replaced with other labelled data

+## Possible further work
+- There are roughly 650 display names labelled with 1.
+These could further be investigated by hand
+- The resulting adapted dataset could then be used to retrain the multilayer perceptron
+- In a next step the actual html code of the websites could be analyzed instead of just the snippet